Every year, the SFBD awards a prize to an outstanding PhD Thesis work (in French or in English) in the field of Developmental Biology.

 How to apply ?

-Any SFBD member, who has recently defended his/her PhD thesis can apply.
-The Thesis Prize 2020 will be awarded in spring, for a thesis defended in France, between 01/01/2018 and 31/12/2019.
-The application (in French or English) must include the following information in a single PDF file:
+Any SFBD member who has defended his/her PhD Thesis between the 1st January 2022 and the 31st December 2023 can apply.
+The deadline to apply is 31st December 2023.
+The results will be disclosed in Spring 2024.
+The application, in French or in English, must include the following information in a single PDF file:

 - Your CV (max 2 pages)

 - A detailed application letter including: a thesis summary putting into perspective the most outstanding results, highlighting the techniques and collaborations implemented, the originality of the study, the contribution to the advancement of the specific research field and more generally to the field of Developmental Biology (4 pages maximum, including illustrations)

 - A letter of support from the thesis supervisor or from a member of the thesis committee, specifying the intellectual and experimental contributions of the candidate.